 The following video shows a single cycle of the semi-automated hardware process when digitizing color slides including infrared scanning.
 First of all, the belt-driven actuator moves the laser sensor to a measuring position behind the slide.
 The sensor detects the position of the slide film, which depends on the thickness of the slide mount.
 After focusing by the lead-driven actuator, a scan with visible light and another scan with infrared radiation are performed automatically.
 This enables a throughput rate of up to 370 slides per hour to be achieved.

-With «IR-Clean» we have designed our own innovative solution, which uses the hardware of a cost-effective area scanner. «IR-Clean» can process all color negative films and color reversal (slide) films including Kodachrome fully automated, a unique feature, which sets this technology apart from similar products.
+With «IR-Clean» we have designed our own innovative solution, which uses the hardware of a cost-effective area scanner.
+IR-Clean 3.0 can process all color negative films and color reversal (slide) films including Kodachrome fully automated, a unique feature, which sets this technology apart from similar products.
 The workflow is optimised for high quality post-processing.
-For this reason, always three files are provided per slide:
+For this reason, always three files are provided per scan:

 - The Contrast Adjustment (TIFF, 48-bit) is the preferred standard image file in case of well-preserved footage.
 After the IT8 color calibration, there is no further intervention in the color balance.
 We offer free samples for download in Technote 09.